 The page looks like this:

 Please note you won't be able to submit your document until each field has a green 'tick' next to it.
-If you attempt to send it without this, the 'send for review' button won't work, or you will get red error messages like this:
+If you attempt to send it without this, the 'submit for review' button won't work, or you will get red error messages like this:

 Phew!
-Once you've successfully sent for review, you can sit back, relax, make some noodles, pat your cat, water your succulents etc. while your document goes off, off and away, into the very best of hands.
+Once you've successfully submitted your document for review, you can sit back, relax, make some noodles, pat your cat, water your succulents etc. while your document goes off, off and away, into the very best of hands.
 Keep an eye on your email inbox, because we'll send you a message within 24 hours, letting you know when your feedback has been completed.
 Remember to mark emails from Studiosity as safe, otherwise your notification may end up in your spam folder!

 On the left-hand-side you'll see all of your submission details, including the file name and your question.